19hours/sg-statutes/Acts/Town Councils Act.md

 (a) manage or maintain —

-(i) any parking place and industrial property, or any market or food centre, of the Board upon terms and conditions agreed between the Town Council and the Board; or
+(i) any parking place, or any market or food centre, of the Board upon terms and conditions agreed between the Town Council and the Board; or

+[Act 34 of 2017 wef 01/01/2018]

 (ii) any market or food centre of the Government upon terms and conditions agreed between the Town Council and the Government; or